sinclairzx81/sidewinder/libs/server/readme.md

 ## WebService

-A `WebService` is JSON RPC 2.0 based HTTP service that accepts requests on singular route.
-The `WebService` accepts a Contract on its constructor and is responsible for implementing the methods of the Contract.
-Method implementations can be either `sync` or `async` and accept a `clientId` which is unique for each request along with the parameters defined in the Contract.
+A WebService is JSON RPC 2.0 based HTTP service that accepts requests on singular route.
+The WebService type accepts a Contract on its constructor and is responsible for implementing the methods of that Contract.
+Method implementations can be either `sync` or `async` and accept a `clientId` for the first parameter followed by additional parameters defined in the Contract.
 The following implements a `echo` method on a `WebService` and hosts it on the `/v1/service` route.

 <details>
   <summary>Contract</summary>